Fort Ritchie: Buena Vista Ice Company

 About 1889, the Buena Vista Ice Company of Philadelphia purchased 400 acres of the land on which most of Fort Ritchie now stands.
 The company planned to cut natural ice from a manmade lake and ship it to Baltimore, Washington, and southern markets via the Western Maryland Railroad's Baltimore-Hagerstown line.
 The first lake was created in approximately 1901 and named Lake Royer (the "Lower Lake").

 A railroad spur off the Western Maryland line was built alongside the southeastern shore of Lake Royer.
 Unfortunately, the locomotives' exhaust laid soot on the ice in the lake, so a second lake (the "Upper Lake") was constructed far enough away from the track so that the ice would remain clean for cutting.
 Lake Royer also served as a recreational spot during the summer tourist season.
 Demand for natural ice declined over the years, and the Buena Vista Ice Company discontinued operations at the site.

 Maryland National Guard

 In 1926, the Maryland National Guard investigated several locations in searching for a new summer training camp.
 A decision in favor of the ice company property was primarily based upon its proximity to the Western Maryland Railroad and the telegraph line.
-The property also was attractive to Adjunct General Milton Reckord because it’s altitude and position in the Blue Ridge Mountains could ward off hot Summer temperatures and mosquitoes, unlike other areas of the state.
+The property also was attractive to Adjutant General Milton Reckord because its altitude and position in the Blue Ridge Mountains could ward off hot Summer temperatures and mosquitoes, unlike other areas of the state.
 The Camp was named after popular Maryland Governor Albert Ritchie.
-The site was controlled by the Maryland National Guard from 1926–1942 and then again from 1946-1951.
+The site was controlled by the Maryland National Guard from 1926 to 1942 and then again from 1946 to 1951.